cfogg6/Space-Explorers/README.md

 # Space-Explorers
-Shoot and dodge asteroids in this nail-biting GBA game
+Shoot and dodge asteroids in this nail-biting GBA game.
+Requires GBA emulator